FAQs about the indoor rollator:

 What accessories are available?

-There is a wide range of accessories available for the Saljol living room rollator Page.
+There is a wide range of accessories available for the Saljol Indoor Rollator.
 So you can use the rollator as a triple chair, serving trolley, nightstand, laundry trolley and much more.
 Ask your local medical supply dealer or have a look at the accessories on our website Indoor Rollator.

-Is the Wohnraum-Rollator Page covered by health insurance or can I apply for a subsidy for it?
+Is the Indoor Rollator Page covered by health insurance or can I apply for a subsidy for it?